Why the automation story needs a second chapter

 There's a version of the AI-in-non-profits story being told right now that goes like this: AI will automate the tedious back-office work, free up your staff, and let you focus on your mission.
 That version is true.
 I believe it deeply — I'm building the tools to make it real.

-But there's a part of the story nobody's telling, and the gap between those two versions is where a lot of organizations are going to get hurt.
+But there's a part of the story nobody's telling, and the gap between those two versions is where a lot of organisations are going to get hurt.

 The Real Risk